fikkybell/fikkybell/README.md

 ## Hi, I’m Sade 👋
 I’m a full stack developer with a growing interest in AI.
 I love turning ideas into useful products and building with tools like TypeScript, React, Vue, Tailwind CSS, Node.js, Express, and MySQL.
+📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/afolasade-bello-yamah-6a3795202/) or [Email](mailto:jesufikayo28@email.com)
+⚡ Fun fact: I have a sociology background but somehow ended up loving JavaScript more than social theory

 ---